 Population/Community Measures.
-If ERAs at PGDP sites require population/community studies to evaluate effects of COPCs on receptors, then the work plan must provide a detailed description and justification of the study.
-The EPA DQO process should be implemented (EPA 2000b; DOE 1993).
+If ERAs at PGDP sites require population/community studies to evaluate effects of COPECs on receptors, then the work plan must provide a detailed description and justification of the study.
+The EPA DQO process should be implemented (EPA 2006; DOE 1993).
 Preliminary data on population variability, both temporally and spatially, is a prerequisite to establishing DQOs for population studies.
-Standardized methods of evaluating whether benthic invertebrate communities and fish have been impacted are available, but these methods do not define the cause of the impacts (EPA 1990).
-Therefore, careful selection of metrics and reference sites is required to ensure that the results of population/community studies will answer the risk questions.
+Standardized methods of evaluating whether benthic invertebrate communities and fish have been impacted are available (EPA 1990; KDEP 2011); however, to define the cause of the impacts, careful selection of metrics and reference sites is required to ensure that the results of population/community studies will answer the risk questions.